-The lemon-garlic mixture that seasons the grilled lamb kebabs in this Greek-inspired salad would also taste great on beef, chicken, or shrimp.–Eva Katz
+The lemon-garlic mixture that brings bling to these grilled lamb kebabs would also taste great on beef, chicken, or shrimp.–Eva Katz

 LC Proper Salad Note

-Sometimes, the salad part of a kebab is an afterthought, consisting of limp lettuce and perhaps the odd mangy mint leaf.
-Not so with this recipe, where fresh, crisp salad ingredients share center stage with perfectly grilled lamb and toasted pita bread croutons.
-An altogether more civilized state of affairs, we think you’ll agree.
+Too often the salad part of a kebab is an afterthought, consisting of limp lettuce and, if you’re lucky, perhaps an odd leaf of mangy mint.
+Not so with this recipe, where ample salad ingredients share center stage with grilled lamb and toasted pita bread croutons.
+An altogether more equitable state of affairs, we think you’ll agree.

 Grilled Lamb Kebab Salad Recipe